List of birds by flight speed

-This is a list of the fastest flying birds in the world.
+This is a list of the average and fastest flight speeds achieved by birds.
 A bird's velocity is necessarily variable; a hunting bird will reach much greater speeds while diving to catch prey than when flying horizontally.
-The bird that can achieve the greatest airspeed is the peregrine falcon (Falco peregrinus), able to exceed 320 km/h in its dives.
+The bird that can achieve the greatest speed is the peregrine falcon (Falco peregrinus), able to exceed 320 km/h in its dives.
 A close relative of the common swift, the white-throated needletail (Hirundapus caudacutus), is commonly reported as the fastest bird in level flight with a reported top speed of 169 km/h.
 This record remains unconfirmed as the measurement methods have never been published or verified.
 The record for the fastest confirmed level flight by a bird is 111.5 km/h held by the common swift.

+Anecdotal, unverifiable records are frequently reported for bird species.
+Moreover, providing single, comparable flight speeds across Aves is extremely difficult, if not impossible: the value of any given measurement is subject to variation from 1) measurement tools; 2) the influence of wind and climatic conditions at the time of measurement; 3) the bird's lift, drag, and body position; 4) variation in a species' flight behaviour at time of measurement (e.g., normal locomotion, escape, migration); and 5) whether the bird is flapping or gliding, among others.

+Some values given for the horizontal speed of a bird are airspeed, or the velocity of its movement relative to the air (i.e., accounting for wind speed).
+Others are the bird's groundspeed, or the velocity of a bird relative to a fixed point on the ground.
+Birds riding a strong tailwind will have much higher groundspeeds than any airspeed they could achieve under their own power (e.g., the mallard flight speed record).

+For these reasons, values given in this table are generally not appropriate to make comparisons between species.